MinBZK/max-regel-book/src/facts.md

 The latter shows how *info* can be used by the rule engine for certain bookkeeping.

 Like terms, *info* is organized in key-value pairs.

+> [!WARNING]
+> we don't assume validity for fields at this stage, such as different sources.

 ## Facts: Terms with meta data